luije87/documentation/application_interview_schedules.rst

 Interview Seasons
 #################

 Use interview seasons for establishing when interview schedules can be requested and for what dates interviews can take place.
-These seasons are enforced for employers requesting interviews at your school, but can be overriden by career services staff.
+These seasons are enforced for employers requesting interviews at your school, but can be overridden by career services staff.

 Interview Schedule Templates
 ############################